scretu/spies/README.md

 ## Simplest Proxy I've Ever Seen

-This is a simple HTTP 1.1 reverse proxy that supports multiple downstream services with multiple instances.
+This is a simple HTTP 1.1 reverse proxy written in Python 3 that supports multiple downstream services with multiple instances.
 The downstream services are identified using the `Host` HTTP header.

 The requests are load-balanced randomly or via a round-robin strategy.